A supermassive black hole under the radar: Repeating X-ray variability in a Seyfert galaxy: Introduction

-The origin of QPEs is still debated, although models invoking the repeated interaction between the SMBH accretion disc and a secondary orbiting object within an extreme mass ratio inspiral (EMRI) system are gaining significant traction \citep[e.g.][]{Linial2023,Franchini2023}.
-Within this framework, QPEs might represent the electromagnetic counterpart or precursor of one of the most promising sources of gravitational waves to be observed with future space-based interferometric detectors \citep[e.g.][]{Kejriwal2024,Lui2025arXiv}.
+The origin of QPEs is still debated.
+Another phenomenon unique to SMBHs is the occurrence of tidal disruption events \citep[TDEs; see][]{Rees1988,Komossa2015,Gezari2021}, during which a star in the proximity of the SMBH gets ripped by the tidal forces of the latter.
+A link between QPEs and TDEs is emerging from several lines of evidence, ranging from host properties \citep{Wevers2024} and X-ray long-term variability \citep[e.g.][]{Shu2018,Miniutti2023,Chakraborty2021} to the detection of QPEs in optically selected, spectroscopically confirmed TDEs \citep[see e.g.][]{Quintin2023,Nicholl2024,Chakraborty2025}.
+At the same time, models invoking the repeated interaction between the SMBH accretion disk and a stellar-mass compact object orbiting around the SMBH itself are gaining significant traction \citep[e.g.][]{Linial2023,Franchini2023}.
+In these systems, known as extreme-mass-ratio inspirals \citep[EMRIs; see e.g.][]{AmaroSeoane2015,AmaroSeoane2018}, the compact object is inspiraling towards the SMBH due to the loss of energy through gravitational waves.
+QPEs might therefore represent the electromagnetic counterparts or precursors of some of the most promising sources of gravitational waves in the 0.1--100\,mHz range, to be observed with future space-based interferometric detectors such as LISA \citep[e.g.][]{AmaroSeoane2017,Colpi2024,Kejriwal2024,Lui2025arXiv}.

 In this paper, we report on the discovery of repeating X-ray variability in the Seyfert galaxy \srclong\ (\src\ hereafter).
-This source showed peculiar X-ray variability within the framework of the CATS@BAR project \citep[][see also \citealp{Esposito2013a,Esposito2013,Esposito2015,Sidoli2016,Sidoli2017,Bartlett2017}]{Israel2016a}, aimed at the search for new X-ray pulsators and X-ray sources showing peculiar time variability in the \chandra\ archive. \src\ is located in the Coma cluster, at a redshift $z=0.02068$ \citep{Ahn2012}.
-It is in the low-mass tail of the SMBH population, with a mass $\log M_\mathrm{BH}/M_\odot\sim6.3$, as derived by \citet{Liu2021}, who studied a sample of local AGN showing broad-H$\alpha$ variability.
+We identified this source within the framework of the CATS@BAR project \citep[][see also \citealp{Esposito2013a,Esposito2013,Esposito2015,Sidoli2016,Sidoli2017,Bartlett2017}]{Israel2016a}, aimed at the search for new variable X-ray sources in the \chandra\ archive. \src\ is located in the Coma cluster, at a redshift $z=0.02068$ \citep{Ahn2012}.
+This source is also present in the sample of local AGN showing broad-H$\alpha$ variability studied by \cite{Liu2021}.
+Following Equation 6 of \cite{Xiao2011}, which combines the measured luminosity and the broad-H$\alpha$ line width of an AGN to estimate its virial mass, \cite{Liu2021} derived a mass $\log M_\mathrm{BH}/M_\odot\sim6.3$, in the low-mass tail of the SMBH population.

-The article is structured as follows.
-In Sect.~\ref{sec:ObsDataReduction}, we describe the observation analysed in this paper and the data reduction process.
+The article is structured as follows: in Sect.~\ref{sec:ObsDataReduction}, we describe the observation analysed in this paper and the data reduction process.
 In Sect.~\ref{sec:results}, we present the results of our timing and spectral analysis.
-We discuss possible explanations for our results in Sect.~\ref{sec:Discussion} and draw our conclusions in Sect.~\ref{sec:Conclusions}.
+We discuss possible interpretations for our results in Sect.~\ref{sec:discussion} and draw our conclusions in Sect.~\ref{sec:Conclusions}.